rob-blackbourn/psycho/README.md

 ```

 When used with a package requirement, the requirement is written to the `pyproject.toml`
-and the package is install into the python environment using `pip`.
+and the package is installed into the python environment using `pip`.

 ```bash
 psycho install "pandas>=1.5.3"